Cosmic Horror

 Yes.
 The site is not limited to traditional full-group campaigns.
 It is built to surface niche formats and access points too, including solo-friendly games, one-shot-friendly games, approachable entry points for new players, and categories that narrow by how much structure, prep, or improvisation a game asks from the table.

-Standout Explorer picks highlight strong games in the current catalog.
-They are meant as practical comparison anchors, not a claim that one game is objectively best for every group.
+Standout Explorer picks are current Quinns Quest recommendations.
+They are practical comparison anchors, not a claim that one game is objectively best for every group.
 The better next step is to compare nearby games by category, rules feel, table need, and fit.

 Yes.
 If a game is missing, you can submit it for editorial review through the site’s submission form.
 That helps the explorer keep expanding beyond the usual big names and makes it easier for players to discover interesting indie and overlooked games.